CottonComparison

 The original Filebrowser is username and password with no 2FA or passkeys; the Quantum fork adds OIDC, LDAP, and 2FA - credit where due.
 Filebrowser previews images, text, video, and PDF; Cotton adds audio waveforms, STL/OBJ/3MF 3D, HEIC, mobile PDF text, and video seek on encrypted storage.

-Pick Filebrowser when you already have files in a directory and just want a clean window onto them with near-zero setup and no database - your backups and rsync read those plain files directly.
-Pick Cotton when you want an engine that encrypts, deduplicates, previews, and recovers.
+Pick FileBrowser Quantum when you already have files in a directory and just want a clean window onto them with near-zero setup and no database - your backups and rsync read those plain files directly.
+Pick Cotton when you want an engine that encrypts, deduplicates, previews, shares, synchronizes, and recovers.

 Decision matrix